Shopify/graphql-metrics/README.md

 ## Usage

-Get started by defining your own Analyzer, inheriting from `GraphQLMetrics::Analyzer`.
+Get started by defining your own Analyzer, inheriting from `GraphQL::Metrics::Analyzer`.

 The following analyzer demonstrates a simple way to capture commonly used metrics sourced from key parts of your schema definition, the query document being served, as well as runtime query and resolver timings.
 In this toy example, all of